-Both metrics their own strengths and weaknesses.
+Both metrics have their own strengths and weaknesses.
 To determine the customer success metric relevant to your business, you need to look at how each aligns with your objectives.

 NPS might be the best choice if you want to improve the customer experience and increase customer loyalty.
 But CSAT is more relevant if you’d like to measure the effectiveness of a specific customer interaction’s effectiveness.
 One metric should not exclude the other.

 CSAT and NPS are very effective when used together.
 For example, our support team has built an automated workflow to measure overall customer satisfaction with NPS surveys.
-They also use CSAT to evaluate specific interactions (e.g., after they close a support ticket, evaluating a new product feature, etc.).
+They also use CSAT to evaluate specific interactions (e.g., after they close a support ticket, evaluate a new product feature, etc.).

 Jump to section: